Sheila Lesley Volunteer of the Year Award

 What is the award?

 Sheila was our first female president, and sadly passed away in 2019.
-Sheila dedicated a lot of time and effort to CITMA and the profession, so it seemed only fitting that this award be given her name.
+Sheila dedicated a lot of time and effort to CITMA and the profession, so it seemed fitting that this award be given her name.

 The award will be given to a CITMA member who sits on a committee, steering group, taskforce or working group and has made a big impact through their contributions over the past 12 months.